brianSites/Brian-Sites-YouTube/manuals/youtube.md

 ## Menu

-The menu is located on the left side of the website is used to select different menus.
+The menu selector located on the left side of the website is used to select different menus.
 The different menus do different things which you will read about below.

 ### Playlist